microsoft/pai/service-deployment/README.md

 ## Cluster configuration and generate script

 An example of the cluster configuration.
-When deploy aii to your cluster, pls replace all the IP and host detail with your own host configuration.
+When deploy the system to your cluster, please replace all the IP and host detail with your own host configuration.
 ```yaml
 clusterID: your_cluster_id